shadezer0/TinkerMachine/content/blog/2022/10-blog-migrate.md

 ```

-### Cloudflare DNS
+### Cloudflare DNS Setup
 - Create an A record that points `tinkermachine.xyz` to the IPv4 address of the DigitalOcean VPS.
+- Create a CNAME record for the webhook endpoint which will be configured on GitHub.
 - Optional: Create a CNAME record for www pointing to tinkermachine.xyz
-- Optional: Create another CNAME record for blog (blog.tinkermachine.xyz) pointing to tinkermachine.xyz.
-This makes sure the old links which were initially on the blog subdomain get gracefully redirected to the main host.
+- Optional: I've added a CNAME record for blog (blog.tinkermachine.xyz) to make sure the old links initially on the blog subdomain get gracefully redirected to the main host.

-- Make sure that the required entries for these configurations are also present in the Caddyfile.
+Make sure that the required entries for these configurations are also present in the Caddyfile.

 ![CloudFlare DNS Settings](/images/posts/10_cf_dns_config.png)